Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Conclusions

 \acknowledgments

 XS is supported by Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado do Rio de Janeiro (FAPERJ).
 RSG thanks financial support from FAPERJ grant No. 260003/005977/2024 - APQ1.
+CB acknowledges financial support from the CNPq grant 306630/2025-7.
 JSA is supported by CNPq grant No. 307683/2022-2 and FAPERJ grant No. 259610 (2021).
 This work was developed thanks to the use of the National Observatory Data Center (CPDON).